citp/privacy-policy-historical/z/zi/zip/zipcloud.com.md

 _
 Data you back-up using our services._ **** We hold any personal data you voluntarily choose to back up or store using the Just Cloud Services (“Backup Data”) as a data processor and we store this data solely in order to provide the Services.
 The terms relating to our storage of Backup Data are set out in the Use of your Back-Up Data section of our [Terms and Conditions](https://web.archive.org/terms).

-_Changes to this Privacy Policy._ ZipCloud may modify this Privacy Policy, from time to time to reflect changes in or requirements of the law or modifications or updates to the Services made in accordance with our [Terms and Conditions](https://web.archive.org/terms) .
+_Changes to this Privacy Policy._ ZipCloud may modify this Privacy Policy, from time to time to reflect changes in or requirements of the law or modifications or updates to the Services made in accordance with our [Terms and Conditions](https://web.archive.org/terms).
 ZipCloud will notify you if such change materially affects your rights under this Privacy Policy.
-Changes will not apply retrospectively and, unless the change is required immediately for legal reasons, notice of the modified terms will be provided a reasonable period prior to the changes taking effect. **If you do not accept and agree to this Privacy Policy, then you must not access or use the Services** (see [Cancellation and Termination](https://web.archive.org/web/20171220192408id_/http%3A//www.zipcloud.com/cancellation)).
+Changes will not apply retrospectively and, unless the change is required immediately for legal reasons, notice of the modified terms will be provided a reasonable period prior to the changes taking effect. **If you do not accept and agree to this Privacy Policy, then you must not access or use the Services** (see [Cancellation and Termination](https://web.archive.org/web/20180622075734id_/http%3A//www.zipcloud.com/cancellation)).

+The information that ZipCloud collects in connection with the Services is hosted on servers located in the United States (U.S.), unless otherwise provided.
+By using the Services, you freely and expressly give ZipCloud your consent to export your information and data to the U.S.

 **What Personal Information Do We Collect**